leylaBenAissaoui/Git-Trends/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

  ## If you are interested by the result , have a look below :point_down:

+ ## Prerequisites

+ **To run this project you will need Android Studio 3.3.2 or higher**

-  ##
+  ## ARchitecture
-  First of all , in this project we opted for the MVVM architecture
+  First of all , in this project we have opted for the MVVM architecture

   >  ## What is MVVM?
 >  Model-View-ViewModel architecture consists of 3 parts.